Our task is to show people that in many ways they got what they ordered, right?

 Isn't that it, Joel?

-Oh that that's exactly right.
+Oh, that's exactly right.

-They've been very open about this.
+And they've been very open about this.

 This has been about the moving resources away from fossil fuels and into green energy because they believe that humankind is a parasite on humanity.

-And to hear the Biden administration putting all the blame on Russia right now other than you know the price numbers, think about this our daily imports from Russia are close to about three hundred thousand barrels of oil per day.
+And to hear the Biden administration putting all the blame on Russia right now, you know, other than the price numbers, think about this.

-That sounds like a lot until you realize that we use about nineteen million barrels per day and until you realize that our production has dropped off a cliff over the last two years.
+That sounds like a lot until you realize that we use about 19 million barrels per day and until you realize that our production has dropped off a cliff over the last two years.

 That is a multiple of what we import daily from Russia.

-Well sadly this can't will not happen overnight.
+Well, sadly, this will not happen overnight.

-And to President Trump's credit, he was pushing against Europe developing this dependency because he feared that what has happened today would happen, that Russia would make some sort of an invasion upon its neighbors and because Germany is dependent on Russian fuel sources, they're going to be hesitant to push back and that's exactly what has happened and President Biden stood alongside and allowed that pipeline project that was going to move oil or move gas from Russia to Germany.
+To President Trump's credit, he was pushing against Europe developing this dependency because he feared that what has happening today would happen, that Russia would make some sort of an invasion upon its neighbors.

 He allowed that to go forward.